“For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.”

 How is God’s grace sufficient?
-First, God’s grace does not depend on anything you can or cannot do – He does it all.
+First, He does it all.
 Second, Grace isn’t merely an idea, it’s God working in and through you all the time.
 Grace is God’s unfathomable power at work accomplishing all that’s necessary on your behalf, completely independent of any help from you.

 You believed and received by grace, you’re justified, sanctified, and glorified by grace.
 Saved, healed, delivered, and secured by the power of God’s grace.

 Even your abilty to obey God, stop sinning, and glorify Him with your life comes by grace.
 Paul told Titus that God’s grace has appeared to all, teaching and training us to deny and refrain from all ungodliness.
 (Titus 2:11).

 You’re chosen, gifted, guided, and empowered by God to glorify Him by accomplishing all He designed you to do – by grace.